 The Middle East is a popular place to head for newly graduated teachers, mainly because of the high tax-free salaries and perks.
 But be aware that a number of teachers, especially newly graduated teachers abroad find working in such countries challenging due to the huge cultural differences.
 Asia is also a popular destination.
 Japan and South Korea have long been firm favourites, and again then there’s huge earning potential there.
 However, the cost of living doesn’t come cheap.

 In more recent years, China has become a popular teaching destination for new grads looking for teaching jobs abroad.
 China’s growing economy and massive population means that English language teachers are always in high demand.

-Getting a teaching job with no experience in China is relatively easy, as you only need to tick a few boxes to get a job.
+Getting a teaching job in China with no experience is relatively easy, as you only need to tick a few boxes to get a job.
 You will need: a passport from the UK, New Zealand, Australia, Canada, or the USA.
 An undergraduate degree in any subject, and a basic English language teaching certificate.

 If you get a job in a state school or a private language school in China, the majority of them will also offer a few extra perks, such as annual return flights, accommodation and Chinese language lessons.

 Two other popular countries to find graduate teaching jobs abroad include Indonesia and Russia.
 Made up of many islands, Indonesia is a popular country to teach in because of its diversity and low cost of living.
 It’s also really close to other popular Asian countries, making it an even more attractive base to travel from.
 An extra-added bonus is that Indonesians are super friendly and eager to learn and speak English.